jacobvarner/100-days-of-code/r1-log.md

 ### R1D18

 I got quite a bit done today and it made me more confident in my ability to write React components.
 I have a fully rendered and themed application and now just need to handle the button presses and the calculator logic which will be a different challenge altogether.
 I think I have my React components set up to where I shouldn't have to tweak much tomorrow.

+### R1D19

+Today I handled all of the button presses for my ['React Calculator' project](https://codepen.io/jacobvarner/pen/GBvrGB).
+Every button, including the equals button does what it should do.
+All that is missing now is the actual calculation.
+I'm hoping to find a quick way to take a string and interpret it as a formula, otherwise I'll have to write more complex code to split and parse the string.